 Your child should have their first immunisations at 8 weeks (6 in 1 vaccine (1st), Rotavirus & Men B(1st)), at 12 weeks (6 in 1 vaccine (2nd), Pneumococcal, Rotavirus) (2nd) and 16 weeks (6 in 1 vaccine (3rd), Med B (2nd).
 The 6 in 1 vaccine protects against Diphtheria, Polio, Hepatitis B, Tetanus, Pertussis (Whooping Cough) and Haemophilus influenzae type B (Hib).
 Other immunisations are given at around 1 year, then at 3 years 4 months and later, as a teenager.
 With some immunisations, a booster (or top-up) dose is necessary to build up your child’s immunity.

 Immunisations may be in the form of an injection in the thigh or upper arm.
 All vaccines used in the UK have gone through stringent testing procedures but you may have some concerns about the effects of immunisation on your child.
+We would advise that you discuss any concerns with your GP or health visitor immediately.

 If you are pregnant, you will be offered a vaccine (for whooping cough) during pregnancy (typically around 16-32 weeks) to help protect your baby in their first weeks of life.